Interactive Fiction

 From the original series of my drawings for Shanidar, Safe Return

-While writing Shanidar, I did extensive research into the time period, the human species that lived in Eurasia in the Paleolithic era, their probable habits, foods and methods of travel, as well as their music and their art.
-Many of the graphics are my copies of Paleolithic art, some of which I have seen in person, but most of which I have copied from the drawings of André Leroi-Gourhan’s book Gesture and Speech, including the sorcerer from Les Trois Freres cave by Henri Breuil.
-I also copied photographs from many books and online sources on Paleolithic art.
-I composed some of the music for my soundtrack and also as recorded and borrowed (with credit) sound effects and other music.
-The music at the end of the piece, on the last passage, is from Ralph Solecki’s 1955 album, Kurdish Folk Songs and Dances .
-There are 138 passages to this story – you can follow it linearly, but the best way to read it is to wander through it, criss-crossing backwards and forwards until you’ve read the whole story.
+While writing Shanidar, I did extensive research into Paleolithic Eurasia, the human species that lived there, their probable habits, foods and methods of travel, as well as their music and art.
+Many of the graphics are my versions of specific Paleolithic artworks, some of which I have seen in person, but most of which I have copied from the drawings of André Leroi-Gourhan’s book Gesture and Speech, and other sources including photos and drawings in works by Jean Clottes, Marjia Gimbutas, and Max Rafael.
+I composed the music and recorded effects for the soundtrack, as well as borrowing, with credits, sound effects and music from other sources.

 Time Before Memory, a prehistoric tale